phan/phan/internal/Phan-Config-Settings.md

 ## ignore_undeclared_functions_with_known_signatures

-Set this to false to emit PhanUndeclaredFunction issues for internal functions that Phan has signatures for, but aren't available in the codebase, or the internal functions used to run phan (may lead to false positives if an extension isn't loaded) If this is true(default), then Phan will not warn.
+Set this to false to emit `PhanUndeclaredFunction` issues for internal functions that Phan has signatures for, but aren't available in the codebase, or the internal functions used to run Phan (may lead to false positives if an extension isn't loaded)

+If this is true(default), then Phan will not warn.

 (Default: `true`)